Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Experiment Results and Analysis

-The system comprises 20 agents situated within a network, which is initially structured using an Erdos-Renyi model with a 0.25 probability of forming links and keeping fixed within each round, although we evaluate the method over different instances of such networks.
-Each round of experiment on each network consists of 20 time steps, during which agents engage in the prisoner's dilemma with adjacent coplayers in their neighborhood sequentially.
-Due to the relatively small network size, the behavior of SLAs tends to stabilize within 20 time steps for the majority of the experiments.
-We utilized LLaMa3-70b LLM, accessed via LangChian and Groq platforms.
+The experimental setup comprises 20 agents situated within a network, which is initially structured using an Erdos-Renyi model with a 0.25 probability of forming links and keeping fixed within each round, but we evaluate the method over different instances of such networks.
+Each round of the experiment on each network consists of 20 time steps, during which agents engage in the prisoner's dilemma with adjacent coplayers in their neighborhood sequentially.
+Due to the relatively small network size, the behavior of LLM agents tends to stabilize within 20 time steps for the majority of the experiments.
+To ensure robust evaluation, we conduct this simulation across 50 different network topologies, each generated independently using the Erdos-Renyi model.
+We utilized LLaMa3-70b LLM, accessed via LangChain and Groq platforms.
 The model's temperature was set to 0.8.
 The neural networks employed for the actor and critic components each contain one hidden layer with 256 neurons.
 The learning rates were configured at 0.001 for the actor and 0.005 for the critic, with a discount factor of 0.99.
-Both training and evaluation were performed on the High-Performance Cluster (HPC) at [Anonymous] University.
+Both training and evaluation were performed on the High-Performance Cluster (HPC) at Northeastern University.

-\subsection{Results from micro-level validation of LLM agent}
+\subsection{Results from Micro-level Validation of LLM Agent}

-LLM agents possess the capability to make decisions that are akin to human decisions across various tasks.
-To ensure that the experimental results in our project are both reasonable and meaningful, we conducted several micro-level validations of LLM agent behavior to address the questions outlined in the previous section.
-Based on these findings, we crafted prompts incorporating different types of information for subsequent experiments.
+To ensure that the experimental results in our project are both reasonable and meaningful, we conducted several micro-level validation tests of the LLM agents' behavior in order to best address our research questions.
+Based on our findings, we crafted prompts incorporating different types of information for subsequent experiments.